Should I drop 1 Year for JEE Main 2026? Check Study Plan for Repeaters

 Should I drop 1 year for JEE Main after 12th because of Board Exams?

-Actually studying for both class 12 boards and JEE Main is pretty much possible with good results.
-Most students who write JEE Main are in this category and therefore, you can easily crack the exam if you plan and prepare well.
+Actually, studying for both class 12 boards and JEE Main is possible, leading to good results.
+Most students who write JEE Main are in this category and therefore, candidates can easily crack the exam if the planning is preparation is perfect.
 Many students do prepare for class 12 and JEE Main together as the topics and syllabus are pretty much the same.
-So gear up and strategize well to prepare for JEE Main and your board exams.

 Preparation Related: